offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given an arbitrary directed acyclic graph where each edge has a weight, find the path with the maximum weight between two nodes.

 **WHY**: Finding a maximum path between nodes is fundamental to sequence alignments.
-That is, regardless of what type of sequence alignment is being performed, at its core it boils down to finding the maximum weight between two nodes in the alignment graph.
+That is, regardless of what type of sequence alignment is being performed, at its core it boils down to finding the maximum weight between two nodes in an alignment graph.

 #### Bruteforce Algorithm